3DBAG/3dbag-pipeline/docs/development/code.md

 make docker_watch
 ```

 The `watch` attribute allows you to synchronize changes in the code with your containers.
-When you issue this command for the first time, several things happe:
+When you issue this command for the first time, several things happen:

 1. The required base images are pulled from DockerHub.

 2. The 3dbag-pipeline workflow images are built from the local source code.

 3. The containers are connected to the volumes and networks.

-4. The dagster-webserver is published on `localhost:3003`,
+4. The dagster-webserver is published on `localhost:3003`.

 5. Docker compose starts watching for changes in the source code on the host machine.

 The running containers contain all the tools required for a complete run of the 3dbag-pipeline.